SoK: Differential Privacies: Introduction

 \subsection{Contributions and organization}

-We systematize the scientific literature on variants and extensions of DP, and propose a unified and comprehensive taxonomy of these definitions.
-We define seven \emph{dimensions}: these are ways in which the original definition of DP can be modified.
-Moreover, we highlight representative definitions for each dimension, and we enlist whether they satisfy Kifer et al.'s \emph{privacy axioms}~\cite{kifer2010towards,kifer2012axiomatic}, (post-processing and convexity), and whether they are composable.
-Our survey is organized as follows.
+We systematize the scientific literature on variants and extensions of differential privacy, and propose a unified and comprehensive taxonomy of these definitions.
+We define seven \emph{dimensions}: these are ways in which the original definition of DP can be modified or extended.
+We list variants and extensions that belong to each dimension, and we highlight representative definitions for each.
+Whenever possible, we compare these definitions and establish a partial ordering between the strengths of different notions.
+Furthermore, for each definition, we specify whether it satisfies Kifer et al.'s \emph{privacy axioms}~\cite{kifer2010towards,kifer2012axiomatic}, (post-processing and convexity), and whether they are composable.

-In Section~\ref{sec:pre}, we recall the original definition of DP and introduce our dimensions along which DP can be modified.
-Moreover, we present the basic properties of DP, and define how definitions can relate to each other.
-In the following 7 sections (Sections~\ref{sec:q} to~\ref{sec:c}), we introduce our dimensions and list the corresponding definitions.
-In Section~\ref{sec:related}, we review the methodology and scope of this work and mention the relevant works from the literature.
-In Section~\ref{sec:conc}, we conclude the paper.
+Our survey is organized as follows: \begin{itemize} \item In Section~\ref{sec:pre}, we recall the original definition of DP and introduce our dimensions along which DP can be modified.
+Moreover, we present the basic properties of DP, and define how definitions can related to each other. \item In the following 7 sections (Sections~\ref{sec:q} to~\ref{sec:c}), we introduce our dimensions, and list and compare the corresponding definitions. \item In Section~\ref{sec:sum}, we summarize the results from the previous sections into a table, showing the corresponding properties with proofs, and list the known relations. \item In Section~\ref{sec:related} we detail the methodology and scope of this work and review the related literature. \item Finally, in~\ref{sec:conc} we conclude this work. \end{itemize}